 - The performance of D2000 is a bit lower than that of high-end car dash cams

 The z-edge Z3 excels at the most critical work of dash cams – capturing scenes accurately using high-quality video.
 No other dashes offer a better picture.
 With its ultra HD 2560 x 1080 resolution camera, you recorded video very detailed.
 You need a high-resolution monitor or TV to enjoy all their glory!
 The camera’s 170-degree Angle is also excellent, picking up everything that’s going on in the front and side of the car.

 The Z-Edge Z3 is also an economical option, especially when you consider it comes with a 32GB SD card bundled with an extra-long USB cable.
 There is no GPS or Wi-Fi connection, but the G sensor allows automatic collision detection, and the Z3 can be set to record continuously when the ignition is turned on.
 The three-inch screen is apparent, and the LCD can be set to automatically shut down after some time to save energy.

 - Known firmware issue

-- Strong camera quality with seamless user interface
+- Durable camera quality with a seamless user interface

 - Fully equipped with free SD card